TheColorman/kodi.aniscraper/README.md

 # aniscraper
 ~~aniscraper is a Kodi scraper addon that plays nice with the season structure of anime, as well as anime movies.
 Highly WIP.~~
-⚠️ This project has been abandonen in favor of systems like Sonarr and thetvdb scraper plugin. ⚠️
+⚠️ This project has been abandoned in favor of systems like Sonarr and thetvdb scraper plugin. ⚠️

 # Credit
 This plugin is based on the following Kodi plugins: